NSDP Methodology

 Population Data

 The Government of India typically conducts censuses every decade and has published statewide figures on population from 1951 to 2011.
 As of writing, India has not conducted a census since 2011, but the government published population estimates for 2023 using vital statistics and other data in a report.
-Using census data and these estimates, I linearly interpolated values between census years and between 2011 and 2023.
+Using census data and these estimates, I interpolated values between census years and between 2011 and 2023 using a cubic spline.
 I recognize that there may be superior means of interpolating values or that it may be possible to collect the government's population estimates for every year, but I hope this was a time-efficient means of computing rough estimates.

 Price Data

-Annual consumer price index data were obtained from the RBI's Database on Indian Economy
+Annual consumer price index data for India were obtained from the Federal Reserve Bank of St. Louis.

 Additional Datasets